Battangi

-Khangiri is a village in Balakot Tehsil District Mansehra of Pakistan.
+Khangiri is a village in Balakot Tehsil, Mansehra District of Pakistan.
 It is a hilly area surrounded by the neighboring villages, Kumi and Battangi.
 The majority of the population are farmers; However, some people are in government services.
 The literacy rate is progressing.
-The main tribe is Gujjar and the language is Gojri or Hindko.
+The main tribe is Gujjar.
 It has all basic necessities of life like electricity, drinking water and roads.
 The prominent politician is Muhammad Sadaqat who made a lot of effort to develop the area.
 There are several schools, including a middle school located at the peak point of the village.